 In February 1996, the United States Trade representative issued an "advance notice of rule making" concerning how tobaccos imported under a previously established tobacco rate quota ("TRQ") should be allocated.
-Currently, tobacco imported under the TRQ is allocated on a "first-come, first-served"

-basis, meaning that entry is allowed on an open basis to those first requesting entry in the quota year.
+Currently, tobacco imported under the TRQ is allocated on a "first-come, first-served" basis, meaning that entry is allowed on an open basis to those first requesting entry in the quota year.
 Others in the cigarette industry have suggested an "end-user licensing" system under which the right to import tobacco under the quota would be initially assigned based on domestic market share.
 Such an approach, if adopted, could have a material adverse effect on the Company and Liggett.

 In August 1996, the FDA filed in the Federal Register a Final Rule (the "FDA Rule") classifying tobacco as a drug, asserting jurisdiction by the FDA over the manufacture and marketing of tobacco products and imposing restrictions on the sale, advertising and promotion of tobacco products.
 Litigation was commenced in the United States District Court for the Middle District of North Carolina challenging the legal authority of the FDA to assert such jurisdiction, as well as challenging the constitutionality of the rules.
 The court, after argument, granted plaintiffs' motion for summary judgment prohibiting the FDA from regulating or restricting the promotion and advertising of tobacco products and denied plaintiffs' motion for summary judgment on the issue of whether the FDA has the authority to regulate access to, and labeling of, tobacco products.
-The four major cigarette manufacturers and the FDA have filed notices of appeal.
+The Fourth Circuit Court reversed the district court on appeal and on August 14, 1998 held that the FDA cannot regulate tobacco products because Congress had not given them the authority to do so.
 The Company and Liggett support the FDA Rule and have begun to phase in compliance with certain of the proposed interim FDA regulations.
 See discussions of the CASTANO and Attorney General Actions settlements above.